This lesson will guide you through the options of using Illuminate's proctoring tools for online assessments.

 - Set Pacing Mode- This locks the current question for students.
 They only see the question you selected on their screen and they cannot move forward or backwards within the assessment.
 Note: Pacing Mode is only available for Itembank assessments at this time.

 - Set Reveal Mode- If enabled, you will see color coded (correct/incorrect) boxes on screen.
 If disabled, only grey checkboxes will display.
+If enabled, the Reveal Mode icon will appear at the top of the Live Proctoring dashboard to enable and disable as needed without having to access the tools panel.

 - Set Answer Hide Mode- This allows you to see color coded (correct/incorrect) boxes on screen, but with no answer choice displayed within them.